 - Dig up the dead grass in those spots and reseed for new grass to grow.

-- Train your dog to pee in specific spots of your yard that don’t have grass.
+- Train your dog to pee in spots in your yard that don’t have grass.

-Following your dog in the yard and training him can be a tough task but it will save your lawn from yellowing.
-Train your dog to only use a specific part of the garden, preferably where you do not have grass.
-Sometimes, dog urine spots do not re-grow, particularly when you take long before applying a dog urine neutralizer.
+Following your dog in the yard and training him can be a tough task, but it will save your lawn from yellowing.
+Train your dog only to use a specific part of the garden, preferably where you do not have grass.
+Sometimes, dog urine spots do not re-grow, particularly when you take a long before applying a urine neutralizer.

-If the grass is already dead, remove those patches using a rake and then re-seeding your lawn.
+If the grass is already dead, remove those patches using a rake and re-seed your lawn.

 6. Treat for pests and diseases